 We were thrilled to be invited as a family to the National Space Centre in Leicester last week.
 A fantastic and inspiring day out!

-We also met up with the lovely people who run The National Space Centre after our visit to discuss how they cater for children with Special Rducational Needs and Disabilities (SEND).
-Who also emailed us lots of useful information after our visit about what they are currently doing to make their venue inclusive and their hopes for the future.
+When we were there we also met up with the lovely people who run The National Space Centre after our visit to discuss how they cater for children with Special Educational Needs and Disabilities (SEND).
+They also emailed us lots of useful information after our visit about what they are currently doing to make their venue inclusive and their hopes for the future.